 - Increase your exercise to improve your overall liver function.

-- Always filter your water.
-Not just for drinking, but also for cooking and filling your kettle.
+- Always filter your water, not just for drinking but also for cooking and filling your kettle.
 Store in a glass pitcher (not plastic) and get a good filter.
-There are many to choose from but I really like the filter from Aquaspace, which I place in my glass pitcher.
+There are many to choose from, but I really like the filter from Aquaspace, which I place in my glass pitcher.
 Be diligent about cleaning your filter daily and changing it out according to the guidelines of your particular filter.

 - Reduce stress as best you you can.
 Easier said than done in our society, I know, but stress releases hormones and endorphins into our bloodstream, creating toxins for the liver to process, thus making it (and us) sluggish.